top1944/duckuments/docs/atoms_85_fall2017_projects/11_heroes_system_architecture/10-preliminary-design-document-heroes-system-architect.md

 ### Quests

-The system architect project can be split into two quests:
+The system architect project can be split into three quests:

 1. Ensure that the development of the system goes smoothly (wooden spoon)
 2. Develop a framework/tool to formally describe (and later optimize) the system (bronze, silver and gold)
+3. Develop a tool for writing Duckietown applications (bronze, solver and gold)

-The two quests and their respective descriptions will be explained separately in this document.
+The three quests and their respective descriptions will be explained separately in this document.

 ## Quest 1